Damien Echols’ lawyer says evidence found in West Memphis 3 case

-Lawyers for defendant Damien Echols said in a news release that they’d been working for 18 months to gain access to evidence in the 1993 murder case that they believed may exonerate three men, but they were told it was missing, lost or damaged.
+Lawyers for defendant Damien Echols said in a news release that they’d been working for 18 months to gain access to evidence in the 1993 murder case that they believed may exonerate three men, but received no cooperation from city officials and were told it was missing, lost or damaged.

 Learn more about this case: http://www.wreg.com/tag/damien-echols/